Enrol now for our new online paper Introduction to Suicidology – the only paper of it’s kind in Aotearoa. Starts July 2021.

 2021 information for COBE 401 will be published in early September.

-Please note COBE 404 – Advanced Topics in Cognitive Behaviour Therapy is not offered in 2019 or 2020.
+Please note COBE 404 – Advanced Topics in Cognitive Behaviour Therapy.
 The 2021 information for COBE 404 will be published in early September.

 - COBE 404 – Advanced Topics in Cognitive Behaviour Therapy - This paper is a component of the Postgrad Diploma endorsed in CBT Qualification.